 You can now run the command pub dev to resolve all the dependencies and then run dart main.dart where main.dart is the file containing your code.

 That’s it!
-You now have your content in the response variable and you just need to display it on your app.
+The contents are now available in the response variable and you just need to display it on your app.
+You can use a Widget control to display it and you should be able to see something like this.